EgoMoose/Rbx-Replication/README.md

 	end,
 })

+-- Multiple players can own different properties in the same part PartReplicator:SetPropertiesOwnership(OtherPlayer, {
+	Material = true,
+})

--- This method allows you control of physics based properties.
--- Network ownership will be set if the part is unanchored PartReplicator:SetPhysicsOwnership(SomePlayer)
+-- This method allows you control of physics based properties (CFrame & Velocities) -- Physics ownership can only be owned by one player at any given time -- Network ownership will be set if the part is unanchored PartReplicator:SetPhysicsOwnership(SomePlayer)
 ```